 - How can I be assured that my student will be safe?

-Students with intellectual disabilities are a vulnerable population.
+- Students with intellectual disabilities are a vulnerable population.
 They are at a higher risk for sexual abuse and are more likely to get lost.
 It is for these reasons that many families and schools are naturally very concerned about inclusive college programs.
-However, residential, inclusive college programs have been running successfully and safely for as long as 20 years in some parts of the country.
+However, residential, inclusive college programs have been running successfully and safely for the past 25 years in some parts of the country.

 We believe a defining quality of our program is the belief in self-determination.
 We want to provide opportunities to our students to challenge themselves and to offer experiences that they are usually excluded from, like living in a dorm.
-Students will learn how to navigate campus safely.
-They will take sexual health classes, self-regulation classes and other classes that help them develop interpersonal skills that are needed when living in the community.
+Students will learn how to navigate campus and the larger community of Davis safely.
+They will take sexual health classes, self-regulation classes and other foundational classes that help them develop interpersonal skills that are needed when living in the community.
 They will learn about consent and how to develop healthy relationships.
-Based on the other inclusive residential programs we have seen, we believe our students will develop confidence in their ability to solve problems and will learn how to communicate their needs as well as their desires.
-Every effort will be made to keep the Redwood SEED Scholars safe.
+Based on what we have seen from our first four cohorts of scholars, we believe our scholars develop confidence in their ability to solve problems and learn how to communicate their needs as well as their desires.
+Every effort is made to keep the Redwood SEED Scholars safe.